|Date of Birth||1 October 1952, Santa Monica, California, USA|

 Robert Pierce is a graduate of the prestigious Neighborhood Playhouse School of Theater in New York City where he studied under the highly esteemed acting teacher, Sanford Meisner.
 While in New York, he made his professional acting debut in the role of Lysander in Shakespeare's "A Midsummer Night's Dream."

 A native of California, Robert returned home to Los Angeles and soon began to receive starring and co-starring roles in many movies-of-the-week and episodic television shows.
 He was a regular on the ABC series Joanie Loves Chachi (1982) wherein he played "Bingo," the drummer.
 He also had a recurring role as Dabney Coleman's goof-ball son-in-law on the NBC series, Madman of the People (1994).
-Some of his feature credits include principal roles in The Aviator (1985), An American Carol (2008), No Man's Land (1987) and _Alone Yet Not Alone_ (2013) (which was briefly nominated for an Oscar for "Best Original Song").
+Some of his feature credits include supporting and leading roles in such films as The Aviator (1985), Alone Yet Not Alone (2013) (which was briefly nominated for an Oscar for "Best Original Song") and _Suburbicon (2017)_ directed by George Clooney and starring Matt Damon and Julianne Moore.
 He has also performed in over 150 television commercials.

 Robert's chameleon-like acting abilities have afforded him the opportunity to play a very diverse range of roles - from intense drama to wild comedy and everything in between.
 He is a master of accents - both foreign and domestic.